Mark E. Peterson, DVM, Dip. ACVIM

 Over the last 30-plus years, Dr. Peterson has directed most of his research toward advancing our understanding of endocrine disorders in dogs and cats.
 He is especially interested in hyperthyroidism and diabetes mellitus in cats and hypothyroidism, diabetes mellitus, Cushing's syndrome, and Addison's disease in dogs.
 Dr. Peterson was the first veterinarian to document hyperthyroidism in cats (1979) and the first to treat hyperthyroid cats with radioiodine (1980).
 In addition to hyperthyroidism, Dr. Peterson was the first person to document a number of "new" diseases in cats, including acromegaly, hypoparathyroidism, insulinoma, and Addison's disease.

 He has received several awards in recognition of his clinical research and discoveries, including the Beecham Award for Research Excellence (1985), the Ralston Purina Small Animal Research Award (1987), the Carnation Award for outstanding contributions to feline medicine (1988), the Merit Award of the Veterinary Medical Association (VMA) of New York City (1989), the British Small Animal Veterinary Association (BSAVA) Bougelat Award for outstanding contributions to small animal practice (1993), The Daniels Award for excellence in the advancement of knowledge concerning small animal endocrinology (1991-1997, 1999, and 2001), The Excellence in Feline Research Award, presented by the American Veterinary Medical Foundation and sponsored by The Winn Feline Foundation (1997), the Alumni of the Year Award, The Animal Medical Center (1998), the Award for Outstanding Humanitarian Service from the Bide-A-Wee Association for more than a quarter century of dedicated research in endocrine disorders of dogs and cats (2002).
 Dr. Peterson received the Outstanding Service to Veterinary Medicine Award from the VMA of New York City (2008), the Presidential Service Citation from the VMA of New York City (2011), and the Presidential Citation from the New York State Veterinary Medical Society (2011).
 Dr. Peterson was named Veterinarian of the Year by the VMA of New York City (2012) and Outstanding Speaker of the Year by the New York State Veterinary Conference (2013).
-Most recently, the International Society of Feline Medicine (ISFM) and Hill’s Pet Nutrition gave Dr. Peterson the Award for Outstanding Contributions to the Advancement of Feline Medicine (2017).
+In 2017, the International Society of Feline Medicine (ISFM) and Hill’s Pet Nutrition gave Dr. Peterson the Award for Outstanding Contributions to the Advancement of Feline Medicine.
+Most recently, the American College of Internal Medicine (ACVIM) awarded Dr. Peterson the Robert W. Kirk Award for Professional Excellence (2018).

 Dr. Peterson is also very involved in organized veterinary medicine and veterinary continuing education.
 He was the founding member and first President of the Society of Comparative Endocrinology.
 He has served on the executive board of the New York City Veterinary Medical Association (VMA) from 2006 to 2012, during which time he was also the head of the continuing education program committee.
 Dr. Peterson served as President of the NYC VMA in from 2010 to 2011.